Types of quantum field thories

 The version of this belief in the necessity of deep mathematics for physics to be found at the Lab is, naturally enough, that higher categories, and in particular cohesive -toposes, are required.
 In this regard, see higher category theory and physics, geometry of physics and differential cohomology in a cohesive topos.

-A historically inclined article on mathematical physics is featured on wikipedia.
+A historically inclined article is in

 For an extensive list of literature see